Last Updated on January 4, 2026 by Maged kamel

 Ix’y’=(1/2)*(Ix-Iy)*sin( 2θ)+Ixy*cos( 2θ).
 We will plug in Ix=0.39 inch4.
 The moment of inertia about the y-axis =1.09 inch4.
 The product of inertia Ixy=-0.3798 inch4.

 The detailed estimation of the product of inertia Ix’y’ value is shown in the next slide image.
-In the solved problem-product of inertia value Ix’y’ will equal 0.1132 inch4 as shown in the next slide image.
+In the solved problem, the product of inertia value Ix’y’ will equal 0.1132 inch4 as shown in the next slide image.

 Mohr’s circle of inertia-inertia value-Ix’.

-The values of 2φp1 and 2φp2 are shown together with x-direction and y-direction.
-The relevant data of Mohr’s circle of inertia is shown in the next slide image.
+The values of 2φp1 and 2φp2 are shown together with the x-direction and the y-direction.
+The relevant data for Mohr’s circle of inertia are shown in the next slide.

-We have given data on the direction of the oriented axes 30 degrees in the clockwise direction. to use Mohr’s circle we will consider twice the value of 30 degrees to be equal to 60 degrees, drawn in the clockwise direction from the x-axis which is represented by line OA in Mohr’s circle.
+We have provided data on the direction of the oriented axes: 30 degrees clockwise.
+To use Mohr’s circle of inertia, we will treat 30 degrees twice as 60 degrees, measured clockwise from the x-axis, as represented by line OA.

-Moving 60 degrees in the clockwise direction will create point d.
+Moving 60 degrees clockwise will create point d.

 The horizontal distance from point d to axis Ixy will give Ix’ value.
 Ix’ value will be equal to(Ix+Iy)/2-R*cos(60-2φp2).